akashkahalkar/PriceTrackerForAmazon/README.md

 # PriceTrackerForAmazon
-Track changes in prices of products on amzon
+Track changes in prices of products on Amazon.in